moest-np/incubator/2024-05_school_mapping/solutions/solution2/README.md

 4. **Categorizing School Levels**:
    We categorized the `School_level` column by mapping its unique values to numeric codes, thereby standardizing and simplifying the school level information for further analysis.

-   **Mapping**:
-   - `''` -> 0
-   - `'avi'` -> 1
-   - `'pravi'` -> 2
-   - `'nimavi'` -> 3
-   - `'mavi'` -> 4

 5. **Standardizing Names in `school_list_B`**:
    We implemented a comprehensive text replacement process for the school names in the second file (`school_list_B.csv`).
 This involved defining a dictionary that mapped common variations and abbreviations of school-related terms to their standardized forms.
 For example, terms like 'primary school' were replaced with 'प्रा वि', and 'secondary school' was replaced with 'मा वि'.
 We also transliterated columns containing Devanagari scripts.

 6. **Extracting and Standardizing School Levels and Names**:
    We defined functions to extract specific school levels (like 'nimavi', 'pravi', 'avi', and 'mavi') and to remove these levels from the school names, creating new columns for the extracted levels and the cleaned root names.
-We standardized specific patterns in the root school names, replacing terms related to English and boarding schools with the abbreviation 'ebs'.
 Additionally, we analyzed unique districts by identifying and sorting unique district names and their IDs.

 7. **Weighted Fuzzy Matching Process**:
    To enhance the accuracy of matching school records between two datasets, we implemented a weighted fuzzy matching process.
 This process involves three key comparisons: district ID, school level, and root school name.
 First, we compare the district IDs of the records and assign a score based on whether they are a complete match or not.
 Similarly, the school levels are compared and scored, both weighted with a score multiplier of 0.5 for complete matches.